Constraining accretion efficiency in massive binary stars with LIGO-Virgo black holes: Bayesian inference

-As our Bayesian hierarchical analysis framework has already been presented in \cite{bouffanais2019}, here we only summarise the main equations.
-For a given set of $N_{\rm obs}$ GW detections $\lbrace h \rbrace^{k}$, the posterior distribution of our model parameter $p(\lambda,N(\lambda) | \lbrace h \rbrace^{k})$ is associated with a likelihood corresponding to an inhomogeneous Poisson process \citep{loredo2004,mandel2018}
+As our Bayesian hierarchical analysis framework has already been presented in \cite{bouffanais2019}, here we only summarize the main equations.
+For a given set of $N_{\rm obs}$ GW detections $\lbrace h \rbrace^{k}$, the posterior distribution of our model parameters $p(\lambda,N(\lambda) | \lbrace h \rbrace^{k})$ is associated with a likelihood corresponding to an inhomogeneous Poisson process \citep{loredo2004,mandel2018}

 where $\mu(\lambda)$ is the predicted number of detections for the model and $\mathcal{L}^{k}(h^{k} | \theta)$ is the likelihood of the $k$th detection.
 The predicted number of detections is expressed as